weshebert20/express-routing-lesson/readme.md

 ## BodyParser and handling params/JSON
 <!-- 12:15 10 minutes -->

-When data is sent to the server via a POST request (from a form, for example), the content of the request is passed as a string, but we want to access it as if it was a JavaScript object:
+When data is sent to the server via a POST request (from a form, for example), the content of the request is passed as a string, but we want to access it as if it were a JavaScript object:

 If we have a form like this: